 Products that undergo a rigorous discovery phase are often better positioned in the market.
 They are more likely to stand out from the competition, as they are designed with a deeper understanding of what users truly need and value.

-Let’s consider the main stages of the Discovery stage which we are following in the company.
+Let’s consider the main stages of the discovery stage, which we follow in our full-service studio.

 UX audit

 This is an optional step for those who already have the product.
-We analyze the product from the point of view of usability and general rules of UX design.
-This is the best way to understand how your potential customers interact with your product, how they can be converted, and how to make their experience the most comfortable.
+We analyze the product from the point of view of usability and the general rules of UX design.
+This is the best way to understand how your potential customers interact with your product, how they can be converted, and how to make their experience as comfortable as possible.
 As a result, you get a list of product issues that you can use to make spot improvements without a global redesign.

 Competitive analysis